japl-lang/japl/README.md

 ### What has been (or will be) added from Lox

-- Possibility to delete variables with the `del` statement
+- Possibility to delete variables with the `del` statement (Currently being reworked)
 - `break` statement
 - `continue` statement
 - Multi-line comments (`/* like this */`)